 We believe that teaching and modelling positive learning behaviours, alongside the delivery of an engaging, robust and ‘fit-for the-21st Century’ curriculum, ensures that our boys are put in the best possible stead for their educational journey.

-The Reception class at St Anthony’s School for boys aims to cultivate a love of learning and promote a culture of inquiry that will sustain boys at school and beyond.
-Much focus is given to encouraging pupils in all tasks presenting learning in a fun and engaging way.
+The Reception class at St Anthony’s School for Boys aims to cultivate a love of learning and promote a culture of inquiry that will sustain boys at school and beyond.
+Much focus is given to encouraging pupils in all tasks and presenting learning in a fun and engaging way.